BuildCraft/BuildCraftGuide/guide_resources/assets/buildcraftcore/compat/buildcraft/guide/en_us/trigger/engine_blue.md

 </no_lore>

 <chapter name="Requirements"/>
-When selected, the connected actions will only be activated when the adjacent engine is at its blue tempurature stage.
+When selected, the connected actions will only be activated when the adjacent engine is at its blue temperature stage.

 <chapter name="Trigger directions"/>
 Gates may show the Engine Blue trigger multiple times in different colours to represent each of the different connected engines.